ReadyTalk/testable-artifact-builder/README.md

 then the resulting version will be `1.2.4-my-ticket.5`

 npm does not put the same restrictions on `dist-tags` though, so the `installSnapshot` script makes no assumptions about slashes.
 It will search the `dist-tags` of the test dependencies using the exact string that is passed as the `tag`.
 Therefore, it is important to ensure that you publish to npm using the correct `dist-tag`, even if it does not match the version name of your module.

+## Example Using Travis CI

+`testable-artifact-builder` uses its own scripts to build snapshots of itself using Travis CI.
+You can use the [.travis.yml](https://github.com/ReadyTalk/testable-artifact-builder/blob/master/.travis.yml) file in this repo as an example for your own build.

+## Publishing a New Release

+To publish a new release version of `testable-artifact-builder`, follow these steps:

+1. Run `git checkout master` to ensure you are on the master branch.
+2. Run `npm version [major | minor | patch]` to correctly increment the version.
+3. Run `git push --follow-tags` to commit the updated package.json file and new tag.

+Travis CI will identify that the build was triggered by a Git Tag and publish a new release version as a result.